memoize-immutable/memoize-immutable/README.md

 - `options` (optionnal):
   - `cache`: a cache instance implementing `.has`, `.get` and `.set` methods (defaults to a native Map)
-  - `useNamedArgs`: set this to `true` when the memoized function only receives named arguments wrapped in a single object, instead of a list of arguments (**using named arguments allows V8 to optimize the memoized function**),
+  - `useNamedArgs`: set this to `true` when the memoized function only receives named arguments wrapped in a single object, instead of a list of arguments,
   - `useOneObjArg`: set this to `true` when the memoized function only receives one non-primitive argument (uses a single WeakMap for efficient caching).

 returns a memoized function

+**Performance tip**: adapting your code to enable `useNamedArgs` or `useOneObjArg` options allows V8 to optimize the memoized function.

 #### Limiting the size of the cache